codurance/site/src/_posts/2020-01-14-fear-driven-development.md

 }
 ```

-Now this choice means that the SQL required to execute this query is now spread over two places in
+Now, this choice means that the SQL required to execute this query is now spread over two places in
 the codebase.
 This will create many problems:

 * if the query is to be changed (e.g. schema changes), it has to be done in two places, and a